 - Explore something new in your cooking

 You can research many ways to dry mushrooms such as using a dehydrator, drying at a low temperature in the oven, laying in the sun, etc. All of that is not needed for small batch drying.
-If I were drying more that one pound of fresh mushrooms, I might consider another method.
-This one is just too easy to bypass.
+If I am drying more that one pound of fresh mushrooms, I use my dehydrator (instructions below).

 Very simply, clean your mushrooms and slice them 1/4″ thick, or thereabouts.
 Here, I’ve used cremini (Baby Bella) mushrooms.
 This works with any kind of mushroom in any quantity!
 Do you have a few mushrooms left in the fridge that will likely meet a slow slimy death?
 Slice them up and dry them.
 Collect the dried mushrooms over time and use them later.